“Blessed is he who reads and those who hear the words of this prophecy, and keep those things which are written in it; for the time is near. “

 “But the end of all things is at hand; therefore be serious and watchful in your prayers” (1 Peter 4:7).

-The idea is that of imminence.
+Thus, the idea is that of imminence.
 Imminence does not necessarily mean near in time.
-The word “near” means impending.
+The word “near” carries the idea of impending.
 No prophecy needs to be fulfilled before the Lord comes.
-He could come in the next few minutes or He might not come for another hundred years.
-This is the next event on God’s prophetic program.
+He could come in the next few minutes, or He might not come for another hundred years.
+The primary thought is His coming is the next event in God’s prophetic program.

 Since Jesus could come any moment, we should be at the top of our spiritual health.

 When Jesus comes, we will not have time to prepare to meet Him.
-We cannot know the time of His coming.
-We will not have time to bury the hatchet with our enemy.
+Since we do not know the time of His coming, we will not have time to bury the hatchet with our enemy.
 He will rapture us in the state He finds us, even in our carnality.
-He gives no sign of the rapture.
-It will come like a thief in the night, unannounced, unheralded and momentarily.
+God gave no sign that needs to be fulfilled before the Rapture.
+It will come like a thief in the night, unannounced, unheralded, and momentarily.
 He will whisk us away to receive reward or loss of reward.